 -

-Thinking in the age of ChatGPT
+Thinking in the Age of ChatGPT

 On whether AI-powered writing tools are helping us work smarter, or just helping us avoid thinking altogether, based on what MIT saw happening inside people’s heads.